zchee/neovim-wiki/List-management-in-Neovim.md

 For more details and some more advanced usage, see [`typval.h`](https://github.com/neovim/neovim/blob/master/src/nvim/eval/typval.h#L164) from line 164, [`typeval.c`](https://github.com/neovim/neovim/blob/master/src/nvim/eval/typval.c#L159) from line 159.
-The line numbers are of commit https://github.com/neovim/neovim/commit/dee78a4095a27369e428572f74f7b64bcc5f670e, so it the links seem strange, try browsing the tree at that point.
+The line numbers are of commit https://github.com/neovim/neovim/commit/dee78a4095a27369e428572f74f7b64bcc5f670e, so if the links seem strange, try browsing the tree at that point.